By Alonso Soto and Brian Winter

 "The NSA problem ruined it for the Americans," a Brazilian government source said on condition of anonymity.

-A U.S. source close to the negotiations said that whatever intelligence the spying turned up for the American government was unlikely to offset the commercial cost of the revelations.
+A U.S. source close to the negotiations said that whatever intelligence the spying had delivered for the American government was unlikely to outweigh the commercial cost of the revelations.

-"Was that worth $4 billion?" the source asked.
+"Was that worth 4 billion dollars?" the source asked.

-The lament echoes recent complaints by Cisco Systems Inc , which said in November that a backlash against U.S. spying hurt demand for its products in China.
+The lament echo's recent complaints by Cisco Systems Inc , which said in November that a backlash against U.S. government spying contributed to lower demand for its products in China.

 In a statement, Boeing called Brazil's decision a "disappointment," but added that it would continue to work with Brazil to meet its defense requirements.

-Dassault, for its part, said it regrets Brazil's decision and called Saab's fighter inferior to its Rafale jet.
+Dassault, for its part, said it regrets Brazil's decision and called Saab's fighter an aircraft that was inferior to its Rafale jet.

-Brazil coexists peacefully with all of its South American neighbors and has no ongoing conflicts.
+Brazil coexists peacefully with all of its South American neighbors and has no enemies elsewhere.
 The country, however, is eager to fortify its military as it considers the long-term defense of its vast borders and abundant natural resources, including the Amazon rainforest and offshore oil discoveries.

-"We are a peaceful country, but we won't be defenseless," Rousseff said on Wednesday at a lunch with military officials, where she said the announcement was forthcoming.
+"We are a peaceful country, but we won't be defenseless," Rousseff said on Wednesday at a lunch with senior officials from Brazil's military, where she said the announcement was forthcoming.
 "A country the size of Brazil must always be ready to protect its citizens, patrimony and sovereignty."

 Brazil's decision unexpectedly wraps up a tortuous and prolonged decision-making process that had made the negotiations the object of ridicule in some defense circles.

-However, the deal was taken seriously by the competitors.
+However, the deal was taken very seriously by the competitors.

 French President François Hollande personally lobbied for Dassault last week during a state visit.
 Boeing, for its part, was so committed to winning the contract that it opened a big corporate office in Brazil and named Donna Hrinak, a former U.S. ambassador to the country, as its top executive there.